 As CBP works with Great Lakes ports to address these staffing, facility and equipment needs, the agency confronts a nationwide staffing crisis.
 In 2015, Congress authorized CBP to hire 2000 new agents; however, only 20 have been assigned to the nation’s seaports.

 Unfortunately, the agency’s cumbersome vetting procedures have hindered hiring.
-For this reason, AGLPA has endorsed S. 595, legislation to waive polygraph requirements for new applicant CBP officers who previously served in trusted positions such as veterans and local and state law enforcement.
-This legislation will streamline the hiring of new officers and help relieve chronic staff shortages.
+For this reason, during the 115th Congress AGLPA endorsed S. 595, legislation to streamline the hiring of new officers and help relieve chronic staff shortages by waiving polygraph requirements for new applicant CBP officers who previously served in trusted positions such as veterans and local and state law enforcement.
+Similarly, during the 116th Congress, AGLPA endorsed S. 1004, legislation to require the hiring of an additional 600 CBP officers annually.

 Beyond staffing, CBP facility and equipment requirements create a “chicken and egg” problem for ports.
 By its very nature, new business at Great Lakes ports is tentative during the first years.
 This is true of both container cargo and cruise passenger services.
 Until business is proven and established, local ports are hesitant to invest in costly CBP-mandated facilities and equipment.
 CBP inspection requirements should never be so onerous that they snuff out new business.
 While CBP has been working cooperatively with Great Lakes ports on interim, temporary processing facilities, the agency should adopt a standardized service model for “start-up” business at small ports.
 Such a model should allow for temporary, low-cost facilities and borrowed or leased equipment until new business is established.